 All exhibits must have been grown by the exhibitor as part of their current gardening 4-H project.
-Exhibitors should be knowledgeable about various aspects of the produce, including but not limited to different varieties, soil testing, fertilizers used, etc. Exhibits should be prepared according to the Illinois Vegetable Garden Guide website: go.illinois.edu/4HVegetableGuide.
+Exhibitors should be knowledgeable about various aspects of the produce, including but not limited to different varieties, soil testing, fertilizers used, etc. Exhibits should be prepared according to the Illinois Vegetable Garden Guide: go.illinois.edu/4HVegetableGuide.

 Waxes and oils may not be used on vegetables or fruits.
 Any plant infested with insects will be removed from the exhibit area and will not be eligible for champion awards.
-General gardening advice and
+General gardening advice and information can be found at: https://extension.illinois.edu/gardening.

-Herb Display (SF 50313)
+Herb Container Display (SF 50313)

-(Open to youth in Vegetable Gardening A, Vegetable Gardening B, Vegetable Gardening C, or Vegetable Gardening D)
+(Open to youth in Vegetable Gardening A (Level 1), Vegetable Gardening B (Level 2), Vegetable Gardening C (Level 3), or Vegetable Gardening D (Level 4))

 Herbs should be grown in pots (8" maximum diameter).
 Categories: Mint, Oregano, Rosemary, Sage, Thyme, and all other herbs.
 Herbs should be labeled with common and Latin names.
 Herbs should be in your care for a minimum of three months for state fair exhibits.
 Remove dead leaves from plants and check that the soil is clear of debris such as dead leaves.
-In addition to class Champions, Herb Category Grand and Reserve Grand Champions may be selected.
 When exhibiting herb plants, be sure to grow the plants in the container to be displayed to avoid transplant shock.
 Exhibits will be evaluated based on cleanliness, uniformity, condition, quality, and trueness to variety.
 Additional herb resources are located on the project resources section of the Illinois 4-H website.

 - Display must include 4 or more different kinds of herbs.
 There may not be more than 2 different varieties of any herb.
-For example, peppermint and chocolate mind would be classified as two different herb varieties. - In Instances where containers display more than one variety of herb, special care should be taken that each distinct variety is accessible and clearly visible to the judges to ensure full points for cleanliness.
+For example, peppermint and chocolate mint would be classified as two different herb varieties. - In instances where containers display more than one variety of herb, special care should be taken that each distinct variety is accessible and clearly visible to the judges to ensure full points for cleanliness.